-- All expenditures, except salary and benefits, with a per unit cost of \$5,000 or more, must have prior written approval. - Must send an email to your Budget Liaison containing the detailed expenditure, cost (and quotes if already acquired), and purpose/use of the expense.
+All equipment expenditures, except software licenses, with a per unit cost of \$5,000 or more, must have prior written approval.

+Must send an email to your Budget Liaison containing the detailed expenditure, cost (and quotes if already acquired), and purpose/use of the expense.